Elreta Alexander-Ralston: Law school

 Alexander-Ralston was inspired to go to law school after campaigning for her friend Reverend Sharpe, who was running to be the first black city councilmember for Greensboro.
 Sharpe narrowly lost due to white candidates buying the votes of black voters, and this loss felt devastating to Alexander-Ralston.
 Sharpe told her that he believed the racial injustice of politics would improve one day, and he encouraged her to channel her frustration into action, bringing her a copy of Blackstone's Commentaries and encouraging her to become a much-needed lawyer to represent black people fairly in Greensboro.

-Due to the limited access to law schools in North Carolina for black women, Alexander-Ralston applied and was the first black woman admitted to Columbia Law School in 1943 at the age of 24.
+Due to the limited access to law schools in North Carolina for black women, Alexander-Ralston applied to and was the first black woman admitted to Columbia Law School in 1943 at the age of 24.
 The significance of this achievement is highlighted by the fact that only a few black students, all men, had been admitted before her.
-She faced immense pressure from Columbia to demonstrate that black women belonged at the school, starting when the law school dean Young B. Smith told her that she was the first black woman they'd ever admitted, and the admissions office would watch her performance before admitting other black women.
-She later recalled that she was so stressed that she couldn't hear the first six weeks of lectures.
+She faced immense pressure from Columbia to demonstrate that black women belonged at the school, starting when the law school Dean Young B. Smith told her that she was the first black woman they'd ever admitted, and the admissions office would watch her performance before admitting other black women.
+She later recalled that she was so stressed that she could not hear the first six weeks of lectures.
 Evidently, Alexander-Ralston impressed the school, because over the next few years, they admitted more black women, including another future judge the next year, Constance Baker Motley, and later Edith Bornn, Carmel Carrington Marr, and Clarice Bryant.

 Alexander-Ralston was nervous about the lack of professional possibilities for black lawyers in North Carolina and concerned about being away from her husband for so long.
 At one point, she requested to go on a semester's leave.
 However, her husband and Dean Smith encouraged her to stay.
 She did not go on leave, became very popular among faculty and students, and due to Columbia's accelerated program during World War II, became the first black woman to graduate from Columbia Law School in 1945.